Counting special Lagrangian classes and semistable Mukai vectors for K3 surfaces: Introduction

 \textbf{Acknowledgement:} We would like to thank the Mathematical Sciences Research Institute for its hospitality in Fall 2019, where this work originated at the program on \emph{Holomorphic Differentials in Mathematics and Physics}.
+We also want to thank Monty McGovern for helpful conversations, and the anonymous referee for their careful reading and helpful comments.